OlimpiaZurek/github_users_search/README.md

 ## General Info

-A personal project built with React, MobX and minimalistic styles to search users and view their repos on Gihub.
+A personal project built with React, MobX and minimalistic styles to search users and view their repos on Github.

 ## Technologies